 The permissions given can be implicit or explicit.
 It's important to understand the differences between these two types of consent, as laws such as CAN-SPAM, CCPA, and GDPR have changed the way customer data and communication are handled.
 The basics differences between the two are outlined in the graphic below, while a deeper dive into marketing consent is available in this guide.

 A subscriber's email and text permissions determine whether or not they are reachable.
 Each is ultimately determined by the individual's previous interactions with your brand.
 An overview of the current subscriber permissions is available below, while a deeper dive into eligibility and reachability is available in this guide.

 - Mailable: The contact is eligible to receive emails.
 A contact typically becomes mailable by submitting a form with the proper consent or by being included in an import designated for subscribed contacts.

 - Unsubscribed: The contact is not eligible to receive emails.
-A contact becomes unsubscribed by opting out via the email preference link in your emails or by being included in an import designated for unsubscribed contacts.
+A contact becomes unsubscribed by opting out via the email preference link in your emails or being included in an import designated for unsubscribed contacts.